-What does attract insurance app users?
+What attracts insurance app users?

 At this point, very few insurance companies have their own mobile app, and uptake by customers is low.
-Insurance is something that people don’t tend to think about unless they’re looking for a new provider or there’s a problem.
+Insurance is something that people don’t tend to think about unless they’re looking for a new provider or in case there’s a problem.
 Traditional insurance apps only have a 5% uptake rate.

-What features can add value for users?
+Which features can add value for users?

 Automation and digitization of document processing

 By including a secure scanner with data extraction and text recognition properties, insurers can simplify the slowest and least reliable parts of insurance purchase and claims handling procedures.
 Add dedicated scanning and data extraction for medical certificates and EHIC (European Health Insurance) cards to your health insurance mobile application.

 This facility helps customers and claims handlers alike, giving instant access to vital documents and other claims evidence.
 Losing important paperwork in the post will belong to the past from now on.

 Additionally, automation can reduce the cost of a claims journey by up to 30%.
 Making the right features available in a mobile app is a great way to automate document handling.
 A Medical Certificate Scanner, as well as an EHIC-scanner, is therefore essential for your mobile insurance app.

 Scanbot offers a secure scanner that is able to recognize medical and EHIC certificates, extract data from government ID, and parse data from other documents.
 It makes document processing safe and straightforward.